codenameyau/snake-game/snake/README.md

 You can move with the arrow keys and press space to start.

 ### Instructions
-Feel free to use yarn instead of npm.

 ```bash
 # Running game with Webpack.